SiyungCho/seroflow/README.md

 ## Installation

-### Using pip

-To install the package from PyPI, run the following command:
+To install the package from PyPI, simply run the following command:

 ```bash
 pip install seroflow